colinta/SublimeScreencastDirector/README.md

   object), and `edit` (a `sublime.Edit` object).
 Other than that, you should use the arguments that were passed in from the source file.

-If you're having trouble, create an [issue][issues] and I'll take a look.
+If you're having trouble, create an [issue][] and I'll take a look.

 Examples
 --------